 Before coming back to New Haven to join the Yale faculty, Witt taught at Columbia University for eight years and served as a law clerk to Judge Pierre N. Leval on the United States Court of Appeals for the Second Circuit.

 Witt grew up in Philadelphia, where he attended a Quaker school for thirteen years.
 He is an avid baseball fan and fly fisherman, an eager hiker, a devoted reader of contemporary fiction, and a slightly guilty watcher of movies of all kinds, good and bad alike.
 He enjoys stumbling through his mediocre tennis game, and boasts of a passionate love of pickles and other zesty condiments.
-He and his wife Annie Murphy Paul, who met while undergraduates at Yale College, live in Davenport with their two children, Gus and Teddy, and their sweet and clumsy dog, Pixie.
+He lives in Davenport with his two children, Gus and Teddy, and their sweet and clumsy dog, Pixie.”

 As Head of College, Witt is the ranking officer of Davenport College, responsible for the college’s intellectual, social, and cultural life.
 He works with the Dean of the College and its extraordinary staff to build the best possible community for Davenport students.

 The College Office is open weekdays, 8:30AM to 5:00PM and is located in Davenport, Entryway N. Professor Witt holds office hours on Thursdays from 1:00PM to 3:00PM.
 To make an appointment, please email or call Brenda Torres, the Head of College Administrative Assistant, at email@example.com, (203) 432-0550.
 You can also drop by the J-Witt table in the Davenport dining hall most Tuesdays at 12:30pm to have lunch with Professor Witt.